th1j5/inet/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 the data rate of the shaper incoming traffic is, on average, is the same as the data rate of the outgoing traffic.
-The incoming data rate fluctuates around the nominal value, and the shaper limits the data rate to the same value.
+The incoming data rate fluctuates around the nominal value, and the shaper limits the data rate to the nominal value.
 Excess packets are stored in the queues, and not dropped.

 .. **TODO** on average dont increase over time cos on average they are the same